StefanJuenger/bkggeocoder/README.md

 ## Requirements

 Note that the use of BKG address data is restricted.
-At the very least, you need to have access to the [BKG geocoding API](https://gdz.bkg.bund.de/index.php/default/geokodierungsdienst-opensearch-der-adv-fur-adressen-und-geonamen-gdz-geokodierung.html) to use the online geocoding functions.
-Additionally, in order to use the offline geocoding features, access to the raw encrypted BKG data is required as well as a set of credentials to decrypt the data.
+At the very least, you need access to the [BKG geocoding API](https://gdz.bkg.bund.de/index.php/default/geokodierungsdienst-opensearch-der-adv-fur-adressen-und-geonamen-gdz-geokodierung.html) to use the online geocoding functions.
+Additionally, access to the raw encrypted BKG data is required to use the offline geocoding features and a set of credentials to decrypt the data.
 Before installing the package, make sure you fulfill these requirements.
-In any case, this repository serves as a means to make geocoding workflows that make use of this package transparent and reproducible.
+In any case, this repository serves as a means to make geocoding workflows using this package transparent and reproducible.

 When using and publishing the results of the geocoding functions in this package, always refer to the data source as follows: